Jay Novacek: Early life

 Novacek was inducted into the Nebraska High School Sports Hall of Fame in 1996.

 College career

-Novacek accepted a scholarship from the University of Wyoming in Laramie and started his college football career as a split end.
+Novacek accepted a scholarship from the University of Wyoming in Laramie and started his college football career as a split end with the Wyoming Cowboys.
 The next year, he was moved to tight end.

 He had few opportunities to prove his true worth in head coach Al Kincaid's run-oriented wishbone offense, where the team usually threw around 18 passes per game.

 In 1984, Novacek posted 33 receptions for 745 yards, 4 touchdowns and set an NCAA single-season record for average per reception (22.6 yards) by a tight end.
-He was selected to the honorable-mention All-American football team and to the Western Athletic Conference (WAC) first-team.
+He was a consensus All-American and selected to the Western Athletic Conference (WAC) first-team.
 He finished his college career with 83 career receptions for 1,536 yards and 10 touchdowns.